n8n-io/bash-dash/README.md

 ### Custom commands

-You can create custom Bash-Dash commands for your personal use-cases.
+You can create custom bash-dash commands for your personal use-cases.
 To do this, open the file `~/.bash-dash/commands.sh` and add a new line to the `commands` array.
 There are two possible formats in which you can add new commands, depending on how specific you need them to be: simple format and advanced format.

 #### Simple Format